Unexpected Joys on a Summer Morn

 Drawing us into the Paschal Mystery

-A second reason sacred art is needed to help this fallen world is because it draws us into the life of Jesus.
+Sacred art draws us into the life of Jesus.
 “Thanks also to the help of artists ‘the knowledge of God can be better revealed, and the preaching of the Gospel can become clearer to the human mind’”, declared St. John Paul II (Letter of His Holiness Pope John Paul II to Artists, 1999, no. 11).
 Sacred art largely consists of scenes from the Gospels.
 Entering any Catholic cathedral or basilica causes an immediate reaction of wonder and awe.
 We gaze at the glorious murals, statues, and music that exist.

 In college, I went on a trip to Europe.
 My favorite part was visiting the glorious cathedrals in Rome and France.
 I experienced the tangibility of the Gospels during those church tours.
 The marble statues of Christ and the Apostles transported me into the New Testament.
 According to the Catechism of the Catholic Church, the primary subject matter of sacred art is Jesus, Mary, the saints, and scenes from the Gospel (CCC 2502).
 Sacred art helps draw our minds deeper into the Mysteries of our Faith.